Fiserv/Commerce-Hub/docs/Resources/Guides/Payeezy/Payeezy-Migration-ExtendedFeaturesFraud.md

 <!-- theme: danger -->
 >  The following documentation is for **Payeezy** migration clients only.
 See [Getting Started](?path=docs/Getting-Started/Getting-Started-General.md) for Commerce Hub integration options.

+Fraud Configuration was previously accessed and managed via the Payeezy Real-time Payment Manager (RPM) and will now be available in ClientLine Enterprise (CLX).
+For more details, please see [Commerce Hub Administration / ClientLine Enterprise Training](https://fiserv.cloudguides.com/en-us/guides/ClientLine%20Enterprise%20from%20Fiserv).

 <!--type: tab
 titles: Fraud Settings, Velocity Controls, Address Verification Services (AVS) Filter, Security Code Verification (CVV2) Filter
 -->